what is igaming

 Asia

-While Thailand completely bans online gambling, countries like China, India, Macao, and Singapore, restrict online gambling to specific areas.
-Online Gambling is fully legal in Japan, Kazakhstan, and the Philippines.
-Unfortunately, punters in Indonesia and the UAE have to wait a little longer for iGaming to be legalised.
+While Thailand bans online gambling, countries like China, India, Macao, and Singapore, restrict online gambling to specific areas.
+Online gambling is permitted in Japan, Kazakhstan, and the Philippines.
+However, players in countries with strict restrictions, such as Indonesia, access offshore casinos until iGaming is legalised.

 Australia and New Zealand